jmy12k3/binance-miner/README.md

 2. Always add the most detailed type hints if possible

-3. Always assign the default value directly for parameters only with a single type
+3. Always assign the default value directly for parameters with a single type

 4. Add function annotation if the type of return cannot be identified by IDE